valuef/davinci-spout-sender/README.md

 5. Change the name of the spout sender.

 ## Known Bugs
+* Output is upside down.
+Not fixing this currently as that would require CPU work to flip the incoming frame.
+Flip in receiver instead.
+Ping me if there's a way in D3D11 to flip on resource upload.
 * Dead senders will not clean up properly.
 This is likely due to Davinci Resolve not destroying instances of the plugin.
 * Might not handle RGB/Alpha formats properly.
 * Only supports davinci resolve.
 No desire to support other programs.